KshitijThareja/TerminalWizard/Readme.md

 ## 6. The End
 Finally, all the parts of the complete code are in one place.
 Now we just need to combine them to get the secret code and store it in a new file called finalcode.txt.
 Navigate to the 'codes' folder and concatenate all the contents of the file into a text file called finalcode.txt.
 After concatenating delete all the files except finalcode.txt.

-Congrats🎉, you've found the code.
+Congratulations, you've found the code.
 But what does this code mean?
 The secret is... it is encoded in base64.
 To decode it, use:
 ``` echo <base64 encodedString> | base64 --decode ```
 You'll know what to do with that code once you decode it to a readable format.
 Go ahead and decode it, Champion.